This post may contain affiliate links. See our disclosure policy to learn more.

 If you’re in the Chattanooga, Tennessee area, definitely check us out!
 We are a wedding floral studio with GREAT reviews, and love working with muted colors and modern styles.
-Here are a few more photos of some of our favorite uses of eucalyptus in wedding flowers.

 If you aren’t in the Chattanooga area, I would still highly recommend hiring a professional florist if you choose to do fresh flowers and eucalyptus in your wedding bouquets.
 I write a little more on how to decide on professional or DIY flowers for your wedding HERE.
 However, if you’re looking for a professional florist in your area, my best recommendation is to check out their reviews online and make sure they mention not JUST the floral work, but also their professionalism or process.
 You want to make sure all your wedding vendors not only do great work on the day of, but are also easy to work with months before hand and have a straight forward process that is stress free for you during planning.